The Impressive Contemporary Stonework of Sacred Heart Cathedral in Knoxville, Tennessee

 There is something to be said for material authenticity and stonework is no exception.
 That isn't to say that there isn't a place for illusionistic techniques like faux-marbling and the like, just as there is a place for trompe l'oeil -- an artistic technique rooted back as far as Greco-Roman times and particularly employed in the Renaissance and baroque eras, resulting in some of the finest painting ever produced -- but all that said, there is still something quite gratifying about the use of the real thing.

-One of the finest contemporary firms working in the realm of ecclesiastical stonework today is Rugo Stone, a firm based out of Lorton, Virginia and their project at Sacred Heart Cathedral in Knoxville, Tennessee presents us with a good insight into their craftsmanship.
+One of the finest contemporary firms working in the realm of ecclesiastical stonework today is Rugo Stone, a firm based out of Lorton, Virginia and their work (along, please note, with McCrery Architects) at Sacred Heart Cathedral in Knoxville, Tennessee presents us with a good insight into their craftsmanship.
 Rugo Stone provides us with a summary of the project:

 Much of the most beautiful stonework in the Old World lies in cathedrals.
 In them, we marvel at the variety of colors in the stone, the intricate ornamentation, and more.
 Rarely do we find this level of design in the New World.